 Will you be sending Christmas cards this year?

-Sending Christmas cards is an age old tradition dating back some 172 years.
-They give us a reason to connect with old friends and family and spread the Christmas cheer.
+Sending Christmas cards gives us a reason to connect with old friends and family and spread Christmas cheer.

 But with the cost of postage and the rise of the Internet and social media, is this tradition soon to be written into the history books?